 First of all, maintain some normalcy, just remember, people with cancer aren't just cancer patients, and they don't want to be treated differently.

 Listen and talk, ask questions to show you care, but let your friend or loved one lead the conversation.
 Cancer patients are still people, and they want to see you, talk to you and laugh with you.
 It would be the best if you can tell jokes.

 Distract him or her from focusing on the disease or pain, that is to say, help take their minds off cancer, even if just for a little bit.

 Find a way to help and just do it.
 Don't ask if there's anything you can do.
 Just doing something for friends with cancer instead of asking what they need.

 It would be great if you can cook.
 Home-cooked meals can relieve patients’ pressure and anxiety.
 Just be sure you find out if there are any foods the patient needs to avoid or has developed an aversion to during cancer treatment.

 Take him or her out for a walk or dinner if he/she is allowed to.
 It’s really relaxing for both caregiver and the patient.
 Make it regular if possible.

 Last but not least, stay positive, negativity can be contagious, if someone around you becomes upset, you will be in same mind out of blue.
 Positive attitude also can help yield good efficacy.

 6.Words for all Patients and Their Family

 Don’t ever give up, have confidence in the hospital, in the doctor and also in yourself.
-As long as you pray with all your heart, adopt doctor’s advice and follow a special diet, you’ll make it.
+As long as you pray with all your heart, take doctor’s advice religiously and follow a special diet, you’ll make it.